jfl0w/ProxyTemporalHunter/README.md

 3. Results are best effort — HTTPS targets with HSTS, or servers that close connections immediately, may skew readings
 4. This technique may not be the most accurate and you may need to scan several times.
 It is not meant to be used solely to identify C2 servers running reverse proxies, but rather as a complimentary enrichment tool in your threat hunting process.

-This tool will not work with URLs because in the browser, you can't send a raw malformed HTTP request the way the Python script does.
+This tool will is even more unreliable with URLs because in the browser, you can't send a raw malformed HTTP request the way the Python script does.
 The Python trick works by crafting a packet with "Most:" instead of "Host:" in the headers, which is something something no browser will ever let you do.
 The fetch API always sends a well-formed HTTP request regardless of what you put in the headers object.